 Keep your head down and do not brag about your successes.
 Always try and keep as low a profile as you can.
 We are in this economic fight together.
 Let's help out our comrades today.

 If you've been thinking about retiring or are close to retiring, I think retiring with Joe Biden as President is a good idea.
 I retired in 2012 when Obama was President.
 I plan to retire again in 2023.
 I'm burned out and need a break from Capitalism.

 Sign up for a free account with Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 You will see exactly how much you are paying in fees.
 Fees hurt returns.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

 Definitely run your numbers to see how you’re doing.
-I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.
+I’ve been using Personal Capital since 2012.
+As a result, I have seen my net worth skyrocket during this time thanks to better money management.